Introduction

 [2.1.2] The law of probability tells us about the likelihood of specific events occurring.
 The law of large numbers states that the more trials we have in an experiment, the closer we get to the truth.

-[2.1.3] Preliminarily, an 8×10 photograph of the newly discovered 1849 daguerreotype (hereinafter referred to as the “subject daguerreotype”) was shown to 100 random students (male, female; ages 18-30) at the University of California, Davis, with each being asked the unled question: “Do you recognize anyone in this photograph?”
+[2.1.3] Preliminarily, an 8×10 photograph of the newly discovered 1849 daguerreotype (hereinafter referred to as the “subject daguerreotype”) was shown to 100 random students (male/female, ages 18-30) at the University of California, Davis, with each being asked the unled question: “Do you recognize anyone in this photograph?”
 Eight in ten, in short order, answered “Lincoln,” “Abraham Lincoln,” or “President Lincoln.”
 For those initially uncertain, the following was then added: “Do you recognize the man in the photograph?” after which typically came the answer.
 Of the 100 students questioned, all but five recognized Lincoln.

 [2.1.4] The above test was then followed by making a transparent overlay (standardized by iris diameter), comparing the subject Lincoln to Meserve No. 1.

-[2.1.5] Lloyd Ostendorf (1921-2000)—illustrator, portraitist, and prominant collector of Lincoln images (see Lincoln Lore Issue No. 1716, p.
+[2.1.5] Lloyd Ostendorf (1921-2000)—illustrator, portraitist, and prominent collector of Lincoln images (see Lincoln Lore Issue No. 1716, p.
 4)—once reasoned that the most important consideration when authenticating a Lincoln photograph is a comparison to Lincoln’s ears.
 He explained that ears are like fingerprints, and particularly so with Lincoln’s ears because his were so unusual.

-[2.1.6] A study of the external physicality of ears was performed over a 38-year period by forensic scientist and biometric authority Alfred V. Iannarelli (1928-2015), using 10,000 ear samples in the development of his Iannarelli System of Ear Identification.
+[2.1.6] A study of the external physicality of ears was performed over a 38-year period by forensics scientist and biometrics authority Alfred V. Iannarelli (1928-2015), using 10,000 ear samples in the development of his Iannarelli System of Ear Identification.
 The system (still used today) consists of comparing a number of measurements from a set of landmark points on the ear.
 From Iannarelli’s research and application, he concluded through print, latent print, photographic, and direct comparison means that no two ears are identical.

 [2.1.7] Accordingly, an overlay comparison was made (standardized by iris diameter), comparing the subject Lincoln’s left ear to Lincoln’s left ear in Meserve No. 1: